thetmc249/OreUI-Recreation/README.md

 ### What's Left and any Future Plans?

-With pretty much most of the in-game UIs finished the only things left is the Advancements UI.
-I'm considering adding support for the Legacy4J Mod so you can experience the Legacy Console Edition but with the OreUI look!
-If there's anything else major I missed please create an issue on GitHub!
+With pretty much all of the in-game UIs finished, I'm planning to add support for other mods.
+Feel free to create an issue on GitHub on what mods you would want to be supported in the future!